 Indoor air quality in schools has been receiving growing attention in recent years, as children spend a large amount of their time at school.
 Indoor air pollution in schools often depends on the level of environmental ventilation, which is often of poor quality.
-In fact, schools, being poorly ventilated, often present elevated CO2 levels, other than several pollutants such as bacteria, moulds, VOCs and PM.
-The concentration of these pollutants is a major issue for children and youngsters in schools often resulting in respiratory and/or allergic symptoms and diseases.
+In fact, schools, being poorly ventilated, often present elevated CO2 levels.
+Not to mention other several pollutants such as bacteria, moulds, VOCs and PM.
+The concentration of these pollutants is a major issue in schools as it often results in occupants respiratory and/or allergic symptoms and diseases.

 Two European studies, the Respiratory Health of Children (RESEARCH) Study** and the EU-funded Health Effects of School Environment (HESE) Study**, both using the same standardised procedure, have provided data from different countries, showing the average 1-day indoor PM10 concentration in schools across Europe (See the image below).

 Average 1-day indoor concentrations of particulate matter with an aerodynamic diameter <10 μm (PM 10) measured in classrooms in various European countries.
 The line at 50 μg·m -3 represents the EU max daily value allowed for outdoors environments.

 The interesting fact is that European countries have a PM concentration threshold of 50 μg·m -3 as a max daily value for outdoor environments, while in most countries indoor PM10 values in Schools are significantly higher than outdoors. ***